Women's football in England: Resurrection

 The FA resumed direct involvement in women's football in 1993, though by this time, the WFA had already created the Women's National League, becoming the Women's Premier League in 1992, to parallel the renaming of the top level of men's competition.
 Most professional men's clubs chose to create, or affiliate to, a women's team and the sport gradually grew.
 In 2008, the women's league system was transformed following the announcement of a new top-level competition – the Women's Super League (WSL).
 Taking the best eight teams following sixteen applications and placing them into a no-relegation single division, the Women's Super League sought to draw greater exposure and funding into the game.
 The WSL faced several problems in its early stages, with the league having to be delayed a year until March 2011 due to the lingering financial instability in the aftermath of the 2008 financial crisis.
 Launching in 2011, the WSL proved successful enough to expand to a two-division, 20-team set-up in 2014.
-It wasn't until 2018 that the Women's Super League become fully professional with all 11 top flight teams strictly full-time.
+It was not until 2018 that the Women's Super League become fully professional with all 11 top flight teams strictly full-time.

 Today, the FA directly runs the top women's competitions.
 The most significant national competition is the national cup, the FA Women's Cup, followed by the top national league, the FA WSL (Women's Super League).
 Before the formation of the WSL in 2011, the top flight was the FA Women's Premier League National Division, which later become the second-level league and has now been reorganised into the third and fourth levels of the pyramid.
 Originally, the Premier League champion was the only English representative allowed in Europe.
 When the UEFA Women's Cup was relaunched as the UEFA Women's Champions League for the 2009–10 season, England became one of eight nations with two Champions League places, a status it has retained ever since.
 In the first two seasons of the new Champions League, England's two places were filled by the Premier League champion and the FA Women's Cup winner.
 For 2011–12, the two finalists in the 2010–11 FA Women's Cup earned the Champions League places.
 Starting with the 2012–13 Champions League, the two berths were initially planned to go to the WSL and FA Women's Cup champions, but the FA chose instead to send the top two teams from the WSL.
 Women's football also has two significant secondary cup competitions.
 The FA WSL Cup, contested by the WSL teams, is held after the league season.
 The Premier League Cup, limited to the teams in the Premier League and its regional subdivisions, is held during the league season.